aaaahn/dialsim/cypress/README-testing.md

     ✓ Hematocrit value of 30 should result in average clearance value of 235.1 (737ms)

   Additional UF Test
-    ✓ additional UF value of 23 and should result in average clearance value of 240.0 (693ms)
+    ✓ additional UF value of 23 should result in average clearance value of 240.0 (693ms)

   Fluid Gain Test
     ✓ fluid gain of 2 should result in average clearance value of 247.7 (817ms)